FirelyTeam/firely-docs-firely-net-sdk/client/request-response.rst

 Chaining Multiple MessageHandlers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can chain multiple ``HttpMessageHandlers`` as well to combine their functionality in a single FhirClient.
 You can do this using
-``DeligateHandlers``.
+``DelegatingHandler``.
 DelegatingHandler is a handler that is designed to be chained with another handler, effectively forming a pipeline through which requests and responses will pass.
 Each handler has a chance to examine and/or modify the request before passing it to the next handler in the chain, and to examine and/or modify the response it receives from the next handler.
 Typically, the last handler in the pipeline is the ``HttpClientHandler``, which communicates directly with the network.